Understanding Nightmares | Causes and Help

 Three General Varieties of Nightmares

-- Trauma.
+Trauma.
 You can also call them “Shock to the system” nightmares stemming from sudden, dramatic and traumatic events.
 You find out your spouse is cheating.
-A layoff is coming at work.
+A layoff at work.
+You get in a terrible fight with a friend.
 Someone close to you dies and it provokes a nightmare.
 Trauma nightmares tend to be meaningful but often there isn’t much that can be learned from them or changed as a result.
 These nightmares reflect the events that spark them—events that are probably beyond your control—and act as a release valve.
 Your best bet to avoid this sort of nightmare is to consciously process your thoughts and emotions after a shocking or traumatic event.
-If you have been through trauma, for example because of fighting in combat or abusive parents, you will dream about it, and it will hurt.
+If you have been through trauma, you will dream about it, and it will hurt.
 It might seem cruel to relive traumas in dreams, but if you believe what Carl Jung said, all dreams—nightmares included—are for your benefit.
 In a moment we’ll discuss why.

 - Abuse.
 Chronic stress.
+A bad relationship.
 Some sort of addiction or compulsion.
-A prolonged situation that’s harming you, or something untenable, such as ignoring basic needs, or self-abuse such as addiction.
+A prolonged situation that’s harming you.
+Something untenable such as ignoring basic needs for sleep, rest, food.
+Self-abuse such as addiction.
 Abuse nightmares are most likely to be potentially beneficial, because they’re often brought on by something that can be changed or addressed.
-For example, you are aware that a work or home situation is stressful, but it takes a nightmare for you to realize how much of a toll it’s taking.
+For example, you’re aware that a work or home situation is stressful, but it takes a nightmare for you to realize how much of a toll it’s taking.
 You can change the situation or take steps to alleviate stress.
 Or you know you have been ignoring the warning signs that your health is deteriorating, but it takes a nightmare about dying to spur you to action.

 Nightmares help you by putting psychological distance between you and the event, trauma, or situation.
-Once the dream is finished it is “in the past,” behind you.
+Once the dream is finished it’s “in the past,” behind you.
 It creates a mental cushion.

 Nightmares provide emotional release.
 Think of it as a safety valve for pressure.
-If you don’t dream about the trauma and let the emotions out, the pressure building inside you might erupt.
+If you don’t dream about the trauma and let the emotions out, the pressure continues to build inside you.

 Self-Help Through Working with Nightmares